position Associate Head Coach / Defensive Line Coach

 The Ohio State University

 Larry Johnson is widely, accurately and undoubtedly considered the best defensive line coach in college football.
-Ohio State’s seventh year coach, who was promoted to associate head coach in January 2019, simply continues to excel as coach of the Buckeye’s defensive linemen.
+Ohio State’s eighth year coach, who was promoted to associate head coach in January 2019, simply continues to excel as coach of the Buckeye’s defensive linemen.
 And his excellence continues to deliver.

 In 2019 he coached and developed Chase Young into a Heisman Trophy finalist – just the ninth defensive player ever named a finalist – and to unanimous first-team All-America status while being named a finalist for five other major national awards.
 Young won both the Bednarik Award and the Bronko Nagurski trophy, both of which are awarded to the nation’s top defensive player.

 Young also won the Ted Hendricks award as the nation’s outstanding defensive end in 2019 and he won three Big Ten Conference awards: the Chicago Tribune Silver Football as the Big Ten’s best player and the Big Ten’s Defensive Player and Defensive Lineman of the Year.